softlayer/ember-cli-jsdoc/CONTRIBUTING.md

 ## Reporting a Bug

 1. Make sure you have the latest version of the code, if possible, as we may have already fixed your bug.
-This project uses the [git-flow branching model](https://github.com/nvie/gitflow) so the latest changes will be in the develop` branch.

 2. Search for similar issues.
 It's possible somebody has encountered this bug already.